 Fill a sink or small basin with cold water, and add a small amount of gentle soap like Woolite.

 Step 2: Soak the Clothes

-Drop in your embroidered clothes, and allow them to soak in the soapy water bath while you use your hands to move the garment around.
+Drop in the clothes, and allow them to soak in the soapy water bath while you use your hands to move the garment around.